 A 3D Immersive Experience.
 What’s Next for Virtual Reality?

 Virtual Reality is an immersive emerging technology that is the current hot thing in the tech world.
 We have already seen VR hugely increase in popularity over the past few months, and it doesn’t look like the trend will be stopping anytime soon.
-The technology behind VR has improved massively over the past few years, and every tech company wants a piece of its success.
+The technology behind VR has improved massively over the past few years.
+Every tech company wants a piece of its success.
 However, the technology itself that is behind VR is still very new.
 With both Google and Apple both announcing their foray into the world of virtual reality at the recent WWDC Conference, the competition is hot.
 We’re keen to see where the future of VR is headed.

 Virtual reality literally translates to “near-reality”.
 It is the use of video, imagery or animation to create a 3-dimensional computer generated world or scenario.
 Through the use of goggles or glasses, the sensory information fed to the user through the game feels almost real.
 While immersed in the world of VR the user struggles to differentiate between reality and what is virtual.
 Hence the name virtual reality, as the final result is a blend of both.
 One reason for the struggle to differentiate between real and fake is that the brain has not yet evolved to tell the difference between the two.
 This means that experiences in the world of VR are perceived by users as a warped version of a reality.